vlayer-xyz/vlayer/book/src/advanced/prover.md

 We impose the following restrictions on the proof:

-- The calldata passed into the `Prover` cannot exceed 5MB.
+- Calldata passed into the `Prover` cannot exceed 5 MB.

 ### Proof